wp-plugins/flickrtips/readme.txt

 == Installation ==

-1. unpack `flickrtips.zip` into the `/wp-content/plugins/` directory.
-This should create a `flickrtips` directory.
+1. unpack and upload `flickrtips` directory into the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress

 That's all there is to it!
 No modifications to your WordPress templates are needed.